 Method 3.
 An efficient and easy way to run CHKDSK: AnyViewer

 AnyViewer can not only make your CHKDSK running easier but also let you realize remote connection anywhere and anytime for it won’t be limited to the same network.
 What’s more, it’s easy to set up.
 And the connection speed and low latency are appraised by many users.
-It also has a client iOS version.
+It also has a client iOS version and an Android version.
 Follow me to know how to operate.

 Method 1.
 Remotely control with one-click